tampueduard/study003-the-hidden-harmony/README.md

 o = Math.floor(o);
 ```
-Here is a graphical explanation of this block that can help understanding the transformation that occures:
+Here is a graphical explanation of this block that can help understanding the transformation that occurs:

 <p align="center">
 <img src="img/003_pseudo_[1].png" width="800">